 Note: You can apply to defer taking the Driver Certificate of Professional Competence (CPC) part 2 and 4 tests if taking a National Vocational Training (NVT) programme.

 There are some situations when you do not need a CPC qualification to drive haulage vehicles.
 As a rule, the full Driver Certificate of Professional Competence is not necessary if:

 DVLA driver CPC exemptions also apply the vehicle is:

-Check the category of provisional licence you actually need.
-This will depend on the type of vehicle you want to drive.
+Check the driving licence categories for the provisional licence that you would need.
+It would depend on the type of vehicle you want to drive.
 You will need to order two forms from the DVLA.
-They must include the D2 driving licence application form and D4 form.
+They must include HGV D2 driving licence application form and D4 form.

 A doctor (GP) or a private firm specialising in drivers' medical exams must fill in form D4.
 But, an optician may need to fill in the section on eyesight.
 They may charge a fee for this service.